goschtl/zope/bluebream/website/docs/v1.0/dev/decisions.rst

 - BlueBream is a "web framework".

 - Shortening BlueBream as Bream or BB is acceptable.
+As of now, the "BB" shortening is getting popular in community.

 - The only public API exposed by "bluebream - the package" is an entry point::